AresMUSH/ares-cookies-plugin/Uninstalling.md

 1. Open the [tinker](https://aresmush.com/tutorials/code/tinker.html#how-to-tinker) page (Admin -> Tinker) in the web portal with a coder character.

-2. Modify the database definition.
-Copy/paste the following to the tinker file, right below `module AresMUSH`.
+2. Copy/paste the following to the tinker file, **right below `module AresMUSH`**.
 This will let us clear out the database fields.

 ```
    class Character